Aleph Farms: Technology

 The production platforms for its our steaks and its our collagen share largely similar inputs and equipment, while presenting operational and cost-reduction synergies.

 Sustainability

-A recent study by CE Delft – the first ever to be based on data from cultivated meat companies – found that cultivated beef has the potential to reduce greenhouse gas emissions by 92%, land use by 95%, and water use by 78% compared to intensive livestock farming.
+A study published by CE Delft in January 2023 — the first ever to be based on data from cultivated meat companies — found that cultivated beef has the potential to reduce greenhouse gas emissions by 92%, land use by 95%, and water use by 78% compared to intensive livestock farming.

 In April 2020, Aleph Farms became the first cultivated meat company to announce net zero carbon goals, which are to reach net zero carbon within its operations by 2025, and throughout its supply chain by 2030.
 In November 2021, it shared its strategy for achieving these goals along with key partnerships it has established to support its efforts.